Zinab0/File-Sharing-Website/README.md

 # Introduction
 Welcome to the File Sharing System!
 This platform has been meticulously developed to serve as a dedicated hub for our team.
 Our goal is to facilitate streamlined data sharing and effortless access to essential files, thereby enhancing collaboration and productivity within the team.
+This project was developed as our summer training program during summer 2023.

 # Development Tools
 The File Sharing System was meticulously crafted using an array of advanced tools and technologies: